Overview

 - Enter text (letters, numbers, or supported punctuation: . , ? / = ( )) in the provided text area.

-- Click "Generate Morse Tone" to play the Morse code for your input.
+- Click "Play Audio" to play the Morse code for your input.

 - Use "Repeat" to replay the last played sequence.